Graduating into the Unknown

 - Using video would have helped the process.
 Video allows you to understand the culture, the people, and the possible spaces where you would be working.
 When you meet only the interviewer over zoom, it is not easy to decide if a job is a right fit for you.
 Video allows you to have the opportunity to meet your boss and other co- workers

-- Another thing companies could have focused on was maximizing their communication with prospects.
+- Another thing companies could have focused on to reduce the feeling of graduating into the unknown was maximizing their communication with prospects.
 An automated message goes a long way compared to silence.

 - Lastly, being transparent with candidates is extremely important because no one wants to waste time.
 Specifically, being upfront with the salary of a position, the company’s status with COVID, and details about the job itself is necessary for a candidate when deciding on a job.